As an ambitious entrepreneur, you’re always doing more.

 4. I’m a proud Cat Dad

-I have 4 uniquely bizarre and lovable cats (admit it: that’s #squadgoals).
+I have a handful of uniquely bizarre and lovable cats (admit it: that’s #squadgoals).
 Here’s Sadie lounging on a screened-in patio.

 5. I’m a recovering Productivity Hacks junkie